Harmonics on Mallet Percussion Instruments

 Xylophone

 Main Harmonic: 1 octave and major 3rd above fundamental To Produce: place mallet at center of bar between nodes, then use a second mallet to strike the bar at the node itself.
 Most Effective: below C7 key.
 Connor's Review: not very effective compositionally More Details (Xylophone)In 2024, Connor experimented with producing harmonics from a xylophone.
 Beyond the C7 key, producing an E8 overtone, the sound of the fundamental completely drowned out any overtones.
 Using audio equalization (EQ) software, it is possible to more clearly isolate the overtones, showing that the C8 key used did produce an E9, but the pitch is extremely soft.
 In person, it was possible to discern a few of these higher overtones (with difficulty), including the E9.
-(Some bars, like the G7 key, produced a B8, but this was inaudible in person and only perceptible through audio editing.) |
+(Some bars, like the G7 key, produced a B8, but this was inaudible in person and was only perceptible through audio editing.) |